vygr/ChrysaLisp/STATUS.md

 Renamed the `vp-vec` op to `vp-simd` as this carries better info at the source level.

+Recoded the `'region` class methods and the `'gui :composite` method to clarify what happens and use `vp-simd`.

+Added strength reduction optimization to the `emit-mul-cr` operation.

 ------

 New keyboard cooking system.
 ChrysaLisp now takes on the work to map raw scan